Vietnam.vn - Nền tảng quảng bá Việt Nam

 The patient was given emergency treatment after experiencing hemiplegia after receiving an injection at a private clinic.
 (Photo: TT)

-Immediately afterwards, Ms. T was transferred to the Emergency Department of the Central Hospital for Tropical Diseases in a conscious state but completely paralyzed from the neck down.
-Her arms were paralyzed but she could only move 1/5 of them, and her legs were completely paralyzed.
+Immediately after that, Ms. T was transferred to the Emergency Department, Central Hospital for Tropical Diseases in a conscious state but completely paralyzed from the neck down.
+Both arms were paralyzed but could only move 1/5, and both legs were completely paralyzed.
 Ms. T also lost all sensation from the waist down, and began to show signs of respiratory muscle paralysis, requiring a ventilator and vasopressor drugs.

-Dr. Pham Thanh Bang, Emergency Department, Central Hospital for Tropical Diseases said: “Ms. T was diagnosed with sepsis, cervical myelitis with staphylococcal monitoring.
-The patient was also ordered an MRI scan to detect diffuse spinal cord lesions, spinal edema causing loss of motor and sensory function, consistent with clinical findings, with no signs of cervical spinal abscess, so a multidisciplinary consultation was performed with the indication of spinal decompression and antibiotic treatment.
-After treatment, the patient's infection was stable, but quadriplegia improved slowly.”
+Dr. Pham Thanh Bang, Emergency Department, Central Hospital for Tropical Diseases said: “Ms. T was diagnosed with bacteremia, cervical myelitis, and staphylococcal monitoring.
+The patient was also ordered an MRI scan to detect diffuse spinal cord damage, spinal edema causing loss of motor and sensory function, consistent with clinical findings, and no cervical spinal abscess, so a multidisciplinary consultation was performed with the indication of spinal decompression and antibiotic treatment.
+After treatment, the patient's infection stabilized, but quadriplegia improved slowly.”

 “This is a rare case of myelitis caused by gram-positive bacilli, especially staphylococci.
 Staphylococci mostly enter through intravenous injection, bacteria directly invade causing diffuse osteomyelitis (not causing meningitis), causing the entire bone marrow to lose function with clinical manifestations of paralysis,” Dr. Bang emphasized.